andrewcourtice/plug.js/README.md

 Injecting a variable by reference will inform Plug.js to treat the object normally and inject the reference to the variable into the module (*JavaScript's default behaviour for reference types*).

 **Note**: A locally scoped reference to the `window` and the `document` objects are injected into modules by default.
 You can use these locally scoped variables by simply declaring them as a dependency to your module.
+If you need to do a large number of operations on the DOM I recommend using the locally scoped `document` variable in your module.
+Using locally scoped variables from the global namespace has a significant performance benefit.
+Without going into too much detail, this is because the browser will look for variables in the local scope before propagating up the scope chain to the global namespace.
+Therefor, depending on how far down the call-stack your calling routine is, this can have a significant performance benefit.

 #### Inject by Value